 Some of the benefits of a home energy audit include:

-Recognizing How Efficient Your Home Is
+Understanding How Efficient Your Home Is

-Making Energy-Efficient Upgrades
+Making Energy-Efficient Updates

-An energy audit will outline where you need to make energy-efficient changes to save on energy and decrease utility bills.
-This might include replacing old weatherstripping or installing a new energy-efficient furnace.
+An energy audit should reveal where you need to make energy-efficient upgrades to save on energy and decrease utility bills.
+This may include replacing worn-down weatherstripping or installing a new energy-efficient furnace.

 Enhancing Health and Safety

-Increasing Your Home’s Retail Value
+Adding to Your Home’s Retail Value

 How to Complete an Energy Audit of Your Home

-- Inspect insulation.
+• Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 Contact Comfort Zone, LLC for a Professional Energy Audit